APAM Gathering at RISING Melbourne

 + Offsetting partial carbon emissions produced by selected events

 In 2023, APAM takes our sustainability efforts further by aiming at making our Gathering at RISING a carbon-neutral event.
 We partner with Carbon Neutral which helps us measure the Gathering’s carbon emissions consistent with the international standard for carbon offsetting – the Greenhouse Gas (GHG) Protocol.
 By changing the way we operate and working collaboratively with our venues and vendors, we are working to reduce our carbon footprint as much as possible.
-We will then offset what remains by purchasing accredited carbon offsets from projects verified by internationally recognised standards.
+Based on the pre-event assessment, the net event carbon footprint is estimated at 571 tonnes of carbon dioxide equivalent.
+We will offset the entire emissions by supporting a renewable solar energy project in India certified by Verified Carbon Standard.

 In this initiative, we will also measure and offset the emissions made by our delegates who attend our events in person and/or virtually.
 As an APAM Gathering participant, you will play an important role in making the Gathering carbon neutral collectively and keeping our planet cool.
 Here are some practical tips on how you can contribute: